Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 How the Zero-Day Attack Works

-Understanding WebKit on iOS
+Understanding Apple WebKit on iOS, iPadOS, and macOS

-CVE-2025-43529: Use-After-Free in WebKit
+CVE-2025-43529: Use-After-Free Vulnerability in Apple WebKit

-CVE-2025-14174: Memory Corruption in ANGLE
+CVE-2025-14174: Memory Corruption Vulnerability in ANGLE

 How Attackers Escape the Sandbox